micro-community/development/roadmap/README.md

 # Roadmap

-This is the product and business related roadmap for Micro Services.
+This is the product for Micro.

 ## Overview